Arkaeriit/Cyberland-server/README.md

 A Cyberland server must provides some default pages to help both the client makers and users to use the server.

 #### tut.txt
-At `<client URL>/tut.txt` there should be a swift tutorial as a raw text file.
+At `<banner URL>/tut.txt` there should be a swift tutorial as a raw text file.

 #### boards
-At `<client URL>/boards` there should be a JSON list of all the boards.
+At `<server URL>/boards` there should be a JSON list of all the boards.
 For each board, there is a dictionary with the following fields:
 * `slug` - the fully qualified path of the board /\*/, eg: /t/
 * `name` - the long name of the board, eg: tech
 * `charLimit` - the character limit per post on the board
 * `posts` - the total number of posts to the board at the time of the request

+#### banner.txt
+At `<server URL>/banner.txt` there should be a nice ASCII art that can act as the banner for the server.